lee-sangil/lee-sangil.github.io/_posts/2025-10-28-Exploring-camera-model.md

 ### Optimization

 Using the above `project` and `parse_param` functions depending on distortion model, and the common optimization algorithm in [Calibrating Cameras with Zhang's Method]({% post_url 2025-07-27-Calibrating-cameras-zhang-method %}), we can find the intrinsic and extrinsic parameters of the camera.

-In the below interactive demo, you can choose a camera model, control its coefficients, and verify their role.
-The initial value of their parameters is computed by the above optimization method.

-{% include /assets/distort_image.html %}

 ## Wrap-up